2 Harihar Nagar

 2 Harihar Nagar is a 2009 Indian Malayalam-language comedy thriller film written and directed by Lal and produced by P. N. Venugopal starring Mukesh, Siddique, Jagadish and Ashokan.
 It is the sequel to In Harihar Nagar (1990).
-The film chronicles the story of four childhood friends Mahadevan (Mukesh), Govindan Kutty(Siddique), Appukuttan (Jagadish) and Thomas Kutty (Ashokan) who revisits their home residence Harihar Nagar after many years to relive their old days.
-However, problems arise when one of them goes missing.
+The film chronicles the story of four childhood friends Mahadevan, Govindan Kutty, Appukuttan and Thomas Kutty who revisits their home residence Harihar Nagar after many years to relive their old days.
+However, problems arise after they meet a girl and when one of them goes missing.